 Christmas in Ghana

 Christmas in Ghana is celebrated from the 20th of December to the 6th January.
 Events tend to centre around the church, with services that can go on all night!
 Church services feature drumming and dancing, led by choirs that get together to sing and dance.
 On Christmas day itself, gifts are exchanged, families get together and a traditional meal of rice, chicken, goat, lamb of fufu is prepared.

 Much like Germany, Advent is an important calendar period in Poland.
 People give up something indulgent, such as alcohol of chocolate.
 Church services pack out and people dedicate communion services to Mary.
 Polish people also celebrate St Nicholas’ Day on the 6th of December, with gifts from St Nick placed in kids’ shoes.
 On Christmas Eve, abstinence from meat is encouraged and the house is cleaned.
 12 dishes are presented in the evening meal, to symbolise the 12 disciples.

 Christmas in Sweden

 Our final country is Sweden and their tradition is possibly the strangest.
 Every year a giant straw goat is built in the city of Gävle, based on the traditional Swedish Yule Goat figure.
-Unfortunately for the goat builders however, the goat tends to be burnt down by arson almost every year, and the past two christmases marked a major success in that it happened to survive both years.
-Whether the goat survives this year is yet to be seen...
+Unfortunately for the goat builders however, the goat tends to be burnt down by arson almost every year.
+While the goat managed to survive 2019 and 2020, it was once again burned in 2021.
+Whether the goat survives another year is yet to be seen...